Grassland birds have declined more than any other group of North American birds.

 Education and Outreach

-Since 2012, the Bird Conservancy has been working to implement habitat improvement efforts for grassland birds on private lands.
-We aim to create a network of private lands that support a mosaic of grassland conditions to benefit a range of priority species with differing habitat needs, as identified by our monitoring and research.
-Through rotational grazing, shrub removal, prescribed grazing and other techniques, we are restoring habitat conditions needed in winter by species such as Sprague’s Pipit, Chestnut-collared Longspur and Baird’s Sparrow, while reducing sources of mortality and other limiting factors on private ranches and ejidos through simple conservation efforts.
-By working with ranchers, we can both keep working ranches viable and increase the carrying capacity of the land to support more birds.
+Bird Conservancy partners with private landowners in Mexico and the U.S. to implement habitat improvement efforts for grassland birds.
+The “Sustainable Grazing Network” in Mexico engages cattle ranchers and other producers that support a mosaic of grassland conditions to benefit a range of priority species with differing habitat needs.
+Through rotational grazing, invasive shrub removal, prescribed grazing and other techniques, we are restoring habitat conditions needed in winter by species such as Sprague’s Pipit, Chestnut-collared Longspur and Baird’s Sparrow, while reducing sources of mortality and other limiting factors on private ranches and ejidos through simple conservation efforts.
+By working with ranchers, we can keep working ranches viable and increase the carrying capacity of the land to support more birds.

-View more reports on the Bird Conservancy’s Reports page.
+View more reports on Bird Conservancy’s Reports page.

-The Bird Conservancy thanks its partners that have helped implement these projects; in the U.S., the Bureau of Land Management in New Mexico has been an important partner, and special thanks to our international partners in Mexico, including the Universidad Autónoma de Nuevo Leon, Universidad Juarez del Estado de Durango, Universidad Estatal de Sonora, IMC-Vida Silvestre, A.C., The Nature Conservancy, World Wildlife Fund-Mexico, Profauna-Coahuila, A.C., Profauna-Chihuahua A.C., Pronatura Noreste A.C., Pronatura Noroeste A.C., Sul Ross State University, Universidad Nacional Autónoma de Mexico, CONANP, CONABIO, Cuenca Los Ojos Foundation and numerous private and communal landowners .
+Bird Conservancy thanks its partners that have helped implement these projects; in the U.S., the Bureau of Land Management in New Mexico has been an important partner, and special thanks to our international partners in Mexico, including the Universidad Autónoma de Nuevo Leon, Universidad Juarez del Estado de Durango, Universidad Estatal de Sonora, IMC-Vida Silvestre, A.C., The Nature Conservancy, World Wildlife Fund-Mexico, Profauna-Coahuila, A.C., Profauna-Chihuahua A.C., Pronatura Noreste A.C., Pronatura Noroeste A.C., Universidad Nacional Autónoma de Mexico, Borderlands Research Institute at Sul Ross State University (SRSU) CONANP, CONABIO, Cuenca Los Ojos Foundation and numerous private and communal landowners .